 In the second part of the tour, the trail runs along three different wine regions.
 Starting in the windy Vipava Valley, the trail turns towards the Karst region and finishes in Slovenian Istria.
 Distinct climate and terrain provide for different wine flavours that impress even the greatest connoisseurs.
 Before ending this MTB tour in the charming coastal town of Piran, one can enjoy a visit to the typical Karst town of Štanjel, the UNESCO-listed Škocjan Caves, and the Sečovlje Salina Landscape Park.

-Trans Slovenia 02 is an alternative trail for starting the 2000 km long Trans Dinarica tour.
+Trans Slovenia bike trips are also different variations for starting the 2000 km long Trans Dinarica tour.

-- Diversity of the trails: mountain biking in the Alps, forests, valleys, stony karst and at the Adriatic coast
+- Diversity of Trans Slovenia bike trips: mountain biking in the Alps, forests, valleys, stony karst and at the Adriatic coast

 - Supreme biking over Zajamniki mountain pasture